yacoma/cerebral-realworld-example-app/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm start` to start the local server (this project uses create-react-app)
+- `npm start` to start the local server (this project uses parcel)

-Local web server will use port 3030 instead of standard React's port 3000 to prevent conflicts with some backends like Node or Rails.
-You can configure port in scripts section of `package.json`: we use [cross-env](https://github.com/kentcdodds/cross-env) to set environment variable PORT for React scripts, this is Windows-compatible way of setting environment variables.
+The local web server will run on port 1234.
+You can override the default port with the parcel `-p <port number>` option.

 We recommend installing the [Cerebral debugger](https://cerebraljs.com/docs/introduction/debugger.html), which allows you to follow exactly what happens in the App.
 It virtualizes the signal flow, the recent state of the state-tree, the history of mutations and provider calls and the component usage.
 You can also create [snapshot tests](<https://cerebraljs.com/docs/api/test#test-snapshot-testing-(beta)>) directly from the debugger.